On this page10

 What Is Zi Wei Dou Shu (Purple Star Astrology)?

-Where Western astrology focuses on personality, Zi Wei Dou Shu emphasizes life patterns and timing.
-Your chart might reveal a "wealth palace" activation at age 43, or show why your relationships follow specific patterns decade by decade.
+Where Western astrology focuses on personality, Zi Wei Dou Shu emphasizes life structure and timing.
+Your chart might show why career pressure, relationship distance, or money decisions repeat in a certain way across different stages of life.

-Best for: structural life questions over years, not immediate decisions.
+Best for: structural life questions over years, not immediate yes/no decisions.
+Start with the free Zi Wei Dou Shu calculator; for relationship questions, use the two-chart compatibility reading.

 What Is Mian Xiang (Face Reading)?

-Traditional mian xiang divides the face into over 100 regions, each corresponding to aspects of character and destiny.
+Traditional Mian Xiang divides the face into many regions, each corresponding to aspects of character and destiny.
 High forehead: intelligence, possibly relationship challenges.
 Thick earlobes: financial luck.
 That mole above your lip: depends which side.

 Modern face readers blend classical techniques with behavioral observation.
 They're reading muscle patterns, asymmetries, and unconscious expressions as much as traditional features.